deis/example-guestbook-wercker/README.md

 - build the docker image
 - tag it
 - push to your docker registry
-- pull the new docker image on your remote Deis PaaS
+- pull the new docker image on your remote Deis Workflow PaaS
 ```

 -